 Projects per year

-Marc completed his MSci in Chemistry at the University of Strathclyde in 2011.
+Marc completed his MSc in Chemistry at the University of Strathclyde in 2011.
 In 2015, he completed his Carnegie Trust-sponsored PhD in Chemistry from the same institution, under the supervision of Prof. Billy Kerr and Dr Tell Tuttle.
 From 2015-16, Marc was a postdoctoral research associate with Prof. Guy Lloyd-Jones FRS at the University of Edinburgh.
 During that time, he was inducted into the SciFinder Future Leaders in Chemistry program.

 Most recently, Marc won the prestigious Leverhulme Trust Early Career Fellowship and rejoined the Dept. of Pure & Applied Chemistry at Strathclyde to begin his independent career.
 Marc’s current position is supported by GlaxoSmithKline, and he is thus the first Strathclyde-GSK Early Career Academic.
 In 2018, Marc was selected to participate in the Scottish Crucible leadership and development program.
+Since late 2018, Marc has been the co-founder and managing director of Pre-Site Safety Ltd.

 Our emerging multidisciplinary research team focuses on the data-driven understanding of chemical reactions.
 We combine structured experimental data with computational modeling and informatics to build a predicitive overview of industrially-relevant chemical processes.